 We cannot publish it until it is right.

-The Joint Committee on Health's Report on Scrutiny of the Cannabis for Medicinal Use Regulation Bill 2016 was published at 12.30 p.m. yesterday.
+The Oireachtas Joint Committee on Health's report on scrutiny of the Cannabis for Medicinal Use Regulation Bill 2016 was published at 12.30 p.m. yesterday.
 Before it was published, the Tánaiste's colleague, Deputy Kate O'Connell, appeared on a radio show basically lambasting the Bill.
 This is not the first time she has lambasted it.
 It is wholly inappropriate that the Deputy appeared on radio and was severely critical of the Bill before the report was published.

 The report itself is shambolic, to say the least.
 It has missed out all clinical evidence on medicinal cannabis.

 Yes, I have.
 What will the Tánaiste do about this, because what has happened is that the Bill I introduced has been shelved?
 The situation in Ireland is that medical refugees are going to Holland and Spain-----